Fred W. & Vi Miller Dean and Professor of Law

 Constitutional Criminal Procedure

-Margaret Raymond was named Dean of University of Wisconsin Law School in July 2011.
-As Dean, she serves as the chief academic and executive officer of the school, with responsibility for faculty and staff development, personnel oversight, fundraising, budget planning and management, curriculum and student academic affairs.
+Margaret Raymond has served as the Fred W. and Vi Miller Dean of the University of Wisconsin Law School since July 2011.
+As Dean, she serves as the chief academic and executive officer of the school, with responsibility for faculty and staff development, personnel oversight, strategic planning and institutional vision, fundraising, budget planning and management, curriculum and student academic affairs.

 Dean Raymond received a bachelor's degree from Carleton College and earned her J.D. at Columbia University School of Law, where she was Editor-in-Chief of the Columbia Law Review.